 Colorado Rockies owned and operated merchandise outlets are located in Denver, Aurora, Colorado Springs, Greeley, Littleton and the FlatIron Crossing Mall.
 All Dugout Stores feature team exclusive merchandise.
 In addition, the Dugout Stores are the exclusive outlets for your Colorado Rockies game-used player products, such as broken bats and jerseys.

 Colorado Rockies game tickets may also be purchased at all Dugout Stores with a sliding scale of service charges ($1.25 to $3.00) applied.
-As official team stores, all Dugout Stores offer a 20% Season Ticket Holder discount on select store merchandise.
-The Season Ticket Holder must have a current Season Ticket Holder ID card (please call (303) 312-2222 for further information).
+As official team stores, all Dugout Stores offer additional discounts for Season Ticket and Mini-Plan holders on select merchandise.
+Plan holder must present ID card at time of purchase.

 The following is a list of Colorado Rockies Dugout Store locations and phone numbers:

 Electronic cigarettes, vaporizers and other similar devices are prohibited from use in all areas except designated smoking areas.